10 Best Things to Do in White Sands National Park

 The reason why I’ve separated sunrise from sunset is because watching the sunrise in White Sands National Park is an entirely different experience, based entirely around the park’s operating hours from 7 a.m. to sunset year-round.

-This means that sunrise can only be seen during the off-season months because each year around the third to fourth week in March, sunrise is too early to see it from within the park unless you are camping along the Backcountry Camping Loop.
+This means that, outside of backcountry camping, sunrise can only be seen during the winter off-season because each year, around the third to fourth week in March, sunrise is too early to enter the park at 7 a.m. and have time to drive somewhere in the dune field to see it.

-Additionally, it’s typical during the times of year when sunrise is after 7 a.m. that cars will sit outside the gate waiting for it to open.
-With that in mind, you’ll need at least 10-15 minutes to have time to drive in, park, and hike into the dunes to actually see it.
+When sunrise is later than 7 a.m., it’s typical that cars will sit outside the gate waiting for it to open.
+Keep in mind that it takes at least 10–15 minutes to drive in, park, and hike into the dunes to actually see it, with trailheads deeper in the dune field, like the Backcountry Camping Loop or Alkali Flat Trail, being the best places to enjoy the sunrise.

 Time and Date: Sunrise & Sunset Times